LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 ### using

-In C#, you can use any class that is available without having to import the class subject to two very important conditions:
+In C#, you can use any class that is available without having to import the class - subject to two very important conditions:

 1. The C# compiler must know that the class exists
 2. You must use the full name of the class

 You can think of the `using` statement in C# as working a little bit like the `from module import xxx` statement in Python.
 However, behind the scenes the two statements actually do very different things.

 The first important difference to understand is that the class naming system in C# is very hierarchical.
 The *full* name of the `Console` class is really `System.Console`.
-You can think of this name as having two parts: The first part, `System`, is called the **namespace**, and the last part is the class.
+You can think of this name as having two parts.
+The first part, `System`, is called the **namespace**, and the last part is the **class.
 We’ll talk more about the class naming system a bit later.
 The second important difference is that it is not the `using` statement’s responsibility to load classes into memory.
 That task falls on the **assembly**, which is the unit of compiled code created by Visual Studio (or the C# compiler, more generally).

 The `using` statement tells the compiler that we are going to use a shortened version of the class’s name.
 In this example we are going to use the class `System.Console`, but we can refer to it as just `Console`.
 We could use the `System.Console` class without any problem and without any import statement provided that we always referred to it by its full name.